How Much Will I Get From SSI?

 How Much SSI Will I Get?

 The SSI benefit amount you'll get depends on whether you have any income and where you live.
-First, let's look at how income affects how much you get for disability.
+First, let's look at how income affects how much you get for disability per month and how SSI payments are calculated.

 How Does Income Affect Your SSI Disability Amount?